-Conducting an Annual Career Assessment: 5 Career Coach Questions
+Conducting an Annual Career Assessment: 5 Questions To Ask Yourself

 Taking the time to perform a career assessment can help identify areas in need of improvement and/or further exploration.
 When you are cognizant of what is and isn’t working in your career — and you have the language to define problems — you can begin to fix them.
 It can also help you set tangible goals, whether that means taking on new projects, enhancing your skill set or shifting into a new role.
 This clarity can translate into a greater sense of control over your career — and your life.